microsoft/EdgeML/pytorch/examples/FastCells/README.md

 `pytorch_edgeml.graph.rnn` also contains fully wrapped RNNs which are equivalent to `nn.LSTM` and `nn.GRU`.
 Implemented cells:
 **FastRNN** ([`FastRNN`](../../pytorch_edgeml/graph/rnn.py#L968)), **FastGRNN** ([`FastGRNN`](../../pytorch_edgeml/graph/rnn.py#L993)), **UGRNN** ([`UGRNN`](../../pytorch_edgeml/graph/rnn.py#L945)), **GRU** ([`GRU`](../../edgeml/graph/rnn.py#L922)) and **LSTM** ([`LSTM`](../../pytorch_edgeml/graph/rnn.py#L899)).

-Note that all the cells and wrappers (when used independently from `fastcell_example.py` or `pytorch_edgeml.trainer.fastTrainer`) take in data in a batch first format ie., [batchSize, timeSteps, inputDims]. `fast_example.py` automatically takes care it while assuming the standard format between tf, c++ and pytorch.
+Note that all the cells and wrappers (when used independently from `fastcell_example.py` or `pytorch_edgeml.trainer.fastTrainer`) take in data in a batch first format ie., [batchSize, timeSteps, inputDims] by default but it can also support [timeSteps, batchSize, inputDims] format by setting `batch_first` argument to False when used. `fast_example.py` automatically takes care it while assuming the standard format between tf, c++ and pytorch.

 For training FastCells, `pytorch_edgeml.trainer.fastTrainer` implements the three-phase FastCell training routine in PyTorch.
 A simple example,